jhyrkas/audio-bashing/README.md

 * sethares_axes.pdf/.png: This figures illustrates that the frequency ratio of maximum dissonance changes across the frequency band (and is therefore not related to musical intervals).

 ## Running the algorithms
+The two main scripts in this codebase are audio_basher.py and audio_whacker.py.
+The first controls roughness by changing the frequencies of certain partials in audio files, while the latter changes their amplitudes.
+General use of the software works as follows:

+> python3 audio_[basher/whacker].py [list of options] [list of input audio files]

+The input files will be analyzed and processed to either reduce or increase the roughness of the audio mix, depending on parameter settings.
+Audio files will be written in the .wav format:

+Audio basher:

+* bashed.wav: contains the audio files mixed together after changing the frequency of some sound partials.
+* filtered.wav: contains the audio files mixed together with clashing harmonics removed.
+This is sometimes useful or preferable to bashed.wav.
+This file will always be more consonant than the vanilla mix, whereas bashed.wav can be made to be more dissonant with user parameterization.
+* diff.wav: contains only the sonic difference between the vanilla mix and bashed.wav.
+This can be useful if you want to hear what was changed.

+Audio whacker:

+* whacked.wav: contains the audio files mixed together after changing the amplitude of some sound partials.

+In most cases, bashed.wav or whacked.wav are the files you are interested in.
+The others exist as alternative options, sanity checking, or used to generate figures in the paper.

+### Parameters
+Full list of parameters incoming.